Mark Campbell is one of the most

-in-demand librettists working in opera today, profiled in Opera News as one of twenty-five people "poised...to become major forces in opera in the coming decade."
+in-demand and prolific librettists in the world, profiled in Opera News as "poised...to become a major force in opera in the coming decade."

-Mark has received many other prestigious prizes for his work, including a Grammy® nomination for best Classical Recording, the first Kleban Foundation Award for Lyricist, two RIchard Rodgers Awards, three Drama Desk nominations, a Jonathan Larson Performing Arts Foundation Award, a New York Foundation for the Arts Playwriting Fellowship and the Dominic J. Pelliciotti Award.
+Mark has received many other prestigious prizes for his work, including a Grammy® nomination for best Classical Recording, the first Kleban Foundation Award for Lyricist, two Richard Rodgers Awards, three Drama Desk nominations, a Jonathan Larson Performing Arts Foundation Award, a New York Foundation for the Arts Playwriting Fellowship and the Dominic J. Pelliciotti Award.
+Mark has also been awarded residencies at The Hermitage, The MacDowell Colony, Ucross Foundation, and the Sundance Theatre Lab.

-As a lyricist, Mark penned all of the lyrics for Songs from an Unmade Bed, a theatrical song cycle with music by 18 composers including Jake Heggie and Duncan Sheik.
+As a lyricist, Mark penned all of the lyrics for Songs from an Unmade Bed, a theatrical song cycle with music by 18 composers including Jake Heggie and Duncan Sheik that premiered at New York Theatre Workshop.
 The show has since been produced in many venues around the world.
 Other musicals for which he has written lyrics include: And the Curtain Rises, The Audience, Chang & Eng, and Splendora.

 Recordings of Mark’s works include the Grammy®-nominated Volpone, (Wolf Trap Recordings), Later the Same Evening (Albany Records), Bastianello/Lucrezia (Bridge Classical) and Songs from an Unmade Bed (Sh-k-Boom Records).
-Songs from an Unmade Bed and Silent Night are also published by Bill Holab Music.
+Songs from an Unmade Bed.
+Approaching Ali, As One, The Manchurian Candidate and Silent Night are also published by Bill Holab Music.

 LIBRETTIST / LYRICIST